luciditi-digital-id/react-native-webview-example/README.md

 ## Step 1: Luciditi pre-requisites

+During a Digital Id process Luciditi may need access to the device camera in order to capture a user selfie and/or Id document photo.

-The demo application has already been configured with the necessary permissions to run on Android and iOS.
+The demo application has already been configured with the necessary permissions to access the camera on Android and iOS.
 However, when you integrate this example into your own application, you will need to ensure that you have the following permissions set:

 ### Android - `AndroidManifest.xml`